Mirzipan/Homm3_BG_Database/docs/war_machines/first_aid_tent.md

 <p style="text-align: center;" markdown>:pay: 3 :gold: at Blacksmith<br><br>— OR —<br><br>:pay: 6 :gold: at Trade Post</p>

+## Notes

+- The effect may be used at any point during the Combat round (similar to an :instant: effect).
+- :damage: can only be removed *after* it was dealt.
+The First Aid Tent can not prevent defeat of a unit by reducing the incoming :damage:.

 ## Comes With

 - [Rampart Expansion](../content/rampart_expansion.md)